meowxzen/status-indicator-demo/README.md

 - UI Foundation: I started by creating a centered glass container using `rgba` background and background blur to ensure readability against any wallpaper.
 - State Login: I wrote a JavaScript function to partition the 24 hour day into four distinct phases: _Studying, Building, Sleeping and Rendering_.
-- Visual Feedback: I linked the CSS `currentColor` property to the JavaScript style updates, ensuring the glow of the status dot alaways matches the current activity's theme.
+- Visual Feedback: I linked the CSS `currentColor` property to the JavaScript style updates, ensuring the glow of the status dot always matches the current activity's theme.

 ### What I Learned🎓